keeea/Hotel_Review_Analysis/_posts/2021-12-18-random-forest.md

 ## - Predict scores from reviewers

 Is a customer's rating of a hotel predictable?
-What relationship do the customer's review text and the rating give?
-I try to build **a random forest mode**l to predict the rating score of any given reviewer.
-Through this model, not only can hotels collect customer reviews in advance to predict the customer's **potential scores** and make **corresponding countermeasures**, but also can dig out most **significant predictors** to better understand and manage their average scores.
+What's relationship between the customer's review text and the rating? **A random forest model** is built to predict the rating score of any given reviewer.
+Through this model, not only can hotels who collect customer reviews in advance predict the customer's **potential scores** and make **corresponding countermeasures**, but also can dig out most **significant predictors** to better understand and improve their average scores.

 ### Train a Random Forest model